What is Kindle Vella? And Should You Join as an Author?

 - Select two categories for your story: these have the same function as traditional Kindle Store categories.

 - Add up to seven tags to characterize your story.
-Tags work similarly to KDP keywords, except that each tag will also have its own landing page featuring all the stories associated with it — a bit like Instagram or Twitter hashtags.
-These will probably be one of the key discoverability elements on Kindle Vella, so once the platform is live, you should spend a bit of time researching the most popular tags in your niche and carefully select the seven best tags for your story.
+Tags work similarly to KDP keywords, except that each tag also has its own landing page featuring all the stories associated with it — a bit like Instagram or Twitter hashtags.
+These are one of the key discoverability elements on Kindle Vella, so should spend a bit of time researching the most popular tags in your niche and carefully select the seven best tags for your story.

 - Create and publish your first episode in the story, which you can either upload from a .doc/.docx document, or type directly into their online editor.

 Note: if you use the Reedsy Book Editor to write your stories, you can easily export a .docx version of your story by going to the export page and scrolling down to the bottom to find the “Back up as a .docx” option.